-Europa SC is the latest addition to the BOF's property portfolio and by far its largest.
-At the end of 2015 the property comprised 41% of the BOF's gross assets and 43% of its property portfolio value.
+Europa SC is the largest asset in the Fund's property portfolio.
+As of 30 September 2016, the property comprised 29% of the portfolio's total fair value.
 With 16,856 sqm of leasable space Europa SC is one of the largest shopping malls in Vilnius.
 It was built in 2004 together with a connected office tower (known as Europa Business Centre) by Hanner AB, a Lithuania-based construction and real estate development group, which still owns the adjacent office tower.
 At the completion of construction the SC was purchased by BPT Secura AS, a private real estate fund managed by Northern Horizon Capital group, which held the property for more than 10 years.
 As BPT Secura AS was nearing its fund term, it launched a sale tender process for Europa SC.
 BOF won the process leading to the acquisition of the property in March 2015.

 Compared to other large shopping malls in Vilnius, Europa SC is the most centrally located.
-Its location in the very heart of CBD means that its catchment area includes surrounding office towers/complexes such as Europa Business Centre, 3 Bures, Vilnius Municipality, Swedbank's Lithuanian headquarters and a newly built K29 office building.
+Its location in the very heart of CBD means that its catchment area includes surrounding office towers/complexes such as Europa Business Centre, 3 Bures, Vilnius Municipality, Swedbank's Lithuanian headquarters, K29 and newly built Quadrum Business City.
 In addition, there are three large hotels, Radisson Blu, Best Western and Holiday Inn, closely located enabling Europa to attract tourists.

 The location of Europa SC has solid future potential too.
 The number of people working in its catchment area will continue growing since there is still plenty of undeveloped space around Konstitucijos avenue, the artery of Vilnius CBD.
-Construction of 43,000 sqm Quadrum Business City should be completed in 2016 bringing Lithuanian headquarters of DNB, the third largest bank in the country, to CBD.
-Furthermore, two major real estate developers, East Capital (owner of 3 Bures) and Lords LB (owner of K29), are planning to build two new large-scale office towers within a couple hundred meters distance from Europa SC.
-Development of new office projects is highly positive to the property as they increase the number of potential shoppers in the area.
+Construction of 30,000 sqm Quadrum Business City was completed in September 2016 bringing Lithuanian headquarters of DNB, the third largest bank in the country, to CBD.
+In 2016 East Capital initiated construction of a 13,000 sqm office tower, the third one in its 3 Bures complex which is located next to Europa SC.
+What is more, Lords LB is preparing to build a 19,000 sqm office tower just on the opposite side of Konstitucijos avenue to Europa SC.
+Development of new office projects is highly positive for the property as they increase the number of potential shoppers in the area.